bvn-architecture/city-labels/README.md

 # City Labels

+A way to generate a lot of unique, but memorable labels.
+The cities are unique, the countries are just for context.

+:warning: **Warning:** this is super sketchy code.
+If you think it's useful, let me know and I'll add more features and tidy it up.

 |Vancouver, Canada |Lagos, Nigeria |
 |---|---|
 |![A world map with a marker that points to Vancouver in Canada](Canada_Vancouver.svg)|![A world map with a marker that points to Lagos in Nigeria](Nigeria_Lagos.svg)|

-A way to generate a lot of unique, but memorable labels.
-The cities are unique, the countries are just for context.

-**Warning:** this is super sketchy code.
-If you think it's useful, let me know and I'll add more features and tidy it up.

 You can either use a `png` marker or a MatPlotLib marker.